subhasis-sahoo/News-App/README.md

 # News-App
-A instant news app using news apicd
+A instant news app using news api